Stonehenge and Bath- Two ancient wonders in a day

 Bath Abbey

-History of the Roman Baths
+History of Roman Baths:

 Though Public Baths were an innovation of the Greeks, they kept it exclusive to the upper class.
 However, the Romans made it more accessible to general public, like the stepwells in India were for public purposes.
 Further, they added a number of features like sitting area and library to make it more of a place of recreation and social gathering.
 These Baths were a common feature in the cities across the Roman empire.
 Roman Bath in Somerset in England is one of the finest examples of such public Baths.